Global Studies and Political Science Major Investigates Language Politics in Kazakhstan

 Finding her Calling

 Walczyk has long been interested in exploring language and culture in a research context.
 Beginning as a freshman in the STAR program, she worked with Simone Schlicting-Artur, EdD, teaching professor of German, to research intercultural communication competence in globally oriented classrooms.
-She has continued with the project throughout her time at Drexel, which has helped her find her niche within her major.
+She has continued with the project throughout her time at Drexel, which has helped her find her niche within her majors.

 Walczyk’s diverse research and international experiences will be valuable as she pursues a career in law with the goal of working in public international law at the United Nations.
 She has already applied to law schools and completed two of her co-ops at Philadelphia law firms, one of which continues to employ her part time as a paralegal.

 While many of her Drexel experiences appear to tie neatly together, Walczyk says that finding her career path took a lot of figuring out — and a little luck.